Kreedo-Education/Data-Transfer/README.md

 ## Data Fields
 There are two types of data fields being captured here:
-1. Those data that willbe updated by APP "learningTrackid":1,
+1. Those data that willbe updated by APP not by game.
+  "learningTrackid":1,
   "gameId":1,
   "gameVersion":"string",